1. Get started

 basic,terms,glossary,dictionary

-Interpret terms as best suits your organization, e.g. use grade instead of class or course instead of subject.
+Interpret the following terms to suit your organization, e.g. use grade instead of class or course instead of subject.

 School